Jelly MDHV

 Truck accidents

 Truck accidents are even more devastating than car crashes.
-Commercial trucks are so much larger than passenger vehicles (some weigh upwards of 80,000 pounds).
-Several parties may be to blame for a truck crash.
+Commercial trucks are much larger than passenger vehicles (some weigh upwards of 80,000 pounds), and several parties may be to blame for a truck crash.

 Medical malpractice